 Creating a report template

-- To start creating a report template, navigate click on the 'Admin' link in the main menu and then on the 'Report templates' link that appears within the Admin menu.
+- To start creating a report template, navigate to 'Settings' in the main menu and then on 'Report'

 - Click the 'Create a template' button.

 - Select what record type you will be reporting on, single or multiple records ('Single' reports are available on a record 'view'. e.g. If you create a report for the project area of the system and set this field to single, when you open a project this report would be available to run.
 Alternatively 'multiple' reports are available on lists and allow you to create tables of information.)

 - Click on 'Report' on the Output type drop-down menu